 I will continue to support at Trustee level this work which is embedded in both our charitable objectives and the founding ideals of the DEI to which I am totally committed.
 I bring heritage funding expertise and a network of heritage contacts.
 I am proud that we have achieved Saturday opening but we need to do more to both recruit members of working age and involve them in governance and if re-elected I would want to work to achieve this.

 Mr Christopher Chanter

-I have been and am a Trustee of the Somerset Archaeological and Natural History Society which is the Freehold owner of Taunton Castle and substantial property around it, plus over half of the County Museum’s priceless collection of books, maps and documents that still belong to the Society.
+I was re-elected as a DEI trustee in 1997, having previously served as a Trustee for a six year period in the past when I was closely involved with the fund raising for the start of the roof restoration project.
+I have been and still am a Trustee of the Somerset Archaeological and Natural History Society which is the Freehold owner of Taunton Castle and substantial property around it, plus over half of the County Museum’s priceless collection of books, maps and documents that still belong to the Society.

 I adore the DEI and wish to keep its unique atmosphere intact.

 Professor Henry French – University of Exeter nominated Trustee